GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 ```

 ## Summary
-This guide document the compilation process of GEOS on Stanford's Sherlock cluster.
-The process effectively employs SLURM's resource management functionalities to streamline jobs execution in sequence.
+This guide documents the compilation process of GEOS on Stanford's Sherlock cluster.
+The process effectively employs SLURM's functionalities to streamline jobs execution in sequence.
 For advanced usage or specific needs, additional configurations and modifications may be required.

 ## References
 - [GEOSX Documentation](https://geosx-geosx.readthedocs-hosted.com/en/latest/#)